configcat/terraform-provider-configcat/docs/resources/permission_group.md

 ## Import

 Permission Groups can be imported using the PermissionGroupId.
-Get the PermissionGroupId using the [GetPermissionGroups API](https://api.configcat.com/docs/#tag/Permission-Groups/operation/get-permission-groups) for example.
+Get the PermissionGroupId using the [List Permission Groups API](https://api.configcat.com/docs/#tag/Permission-Groups/operation/get-permission-groups) for example.

 ```
 $ terraform import configcat_permission_group.example 123